gvwilson/thirdbit/fiction/maddy-roo/index.md

 Leaf-you gotta slow 'em down!"

 Special Leaf nodded grimly.
-He pulled up his sweaters' sleeves to reveal the gleaming tech bracelet on each arm, braced his feet, and swept his arms in a circle.
+He pulled up his sweater's sleeves to reveal the gleaming tech bracelet on each arm, braced his feet, and swept his arms in a circle.
 The earth split in a ragged arc in front of the cargo hauler